 Four steps to improving task mastery

-Adopt a task oriented movement training (TOMT) approach: this allows children, therapists, parents and teachers to focus on the everyday tasks (home, classroom, playground, out and about) tasks that need work and importantly to measure progress.
+Adopt a task oriented movement training (TOMT) approach: this allows children, therapists, parents and teachers to focus on the everyday tasks (home, classroom, playground, out and about) that need work and importantly to measure progress.

 Take time to observe the child performing the task in different situations.
 Try to figure out what is hindering or helping task mastery.